 Seabirds

 Literature on the presence of plastic in seabirds is extensive for several regions of the Arctic and its vicinity.
 Observations have been collected in the Barents, Norwegian and Greenland Seas; Labrador Sea, Davis Strait, Baffin Bay and the Northwest Passage; the subarctic North Atlantic; the Gulf of Alaska and the Bering Sea; and the subarctic North Pacific (table 3.1).
-Research on seabirds, in particular northern fulmars (Fulmarus glacialis), prevails amongst other groups of organisms due to their widespread recognition as biological indicators of levels of pollution (Trevail et al., 2015a; van Franeker and Law, 2015) and their high vulnerability to plastic ingestion (van Franeker et al., 2011).
+Research on seabirds, in particular northern fulmars (Fulmarus glacialis), prevails amongst other groups of organisms due to their widespread recognition as biological indicators of levels of pollution (Trevail et al., 2015a; van Franeker and Law, 2015) and their high vulnerability to plastic ingestion due to their feeding habits (van Franeker et al., 2011).
 The residence time of plastic in the gastro-intestinal tract of northern fulmars is reported to be relatively short, with a 75% turnover within a month (van Franeker and Law, 2015), making plastic in the stomach contents a relatively robust indicator of local pollution levels.
-If sampling is carried out shortly after migration, the amount of plastic in the stomach contents may be an indicator of plastic pollution in their foraging areas along their migratory pathway but this will not mask multiyear datasets of geographically distinct regions (van Franeker et al., 2011; Trevail et al., 2015b).
-Some caution should still be used when interpreting plastic ingestion data as the residence time of plastic in the stomachs of seabirds stomachs and the influence of this in the environmental conditions inferred from plastic stomach contents, has been a subject of discussion (Ryan, 2015).
+If sampling is carried out shortly after migration, the amount of plastic in the stomach contents may be an indicator of plastic pollution in their foraging areas along their migratory pathway but this will not mask the trends in multiyear datasets of geographically distinct regions (van Franeker et al., 2011; Trevail et al., 2015b).
+Some caution should still be used when interpreting plastic ingestion data as the influence of the residence time of plastic in the stomachs of seabirds on the environmental conditions inferred from plastic stomach contents has been a subject of discussion (Ryan, 2015).

-Northern fulmars’ stomach contents have been the focus of a special project for the monitoring and assessment of plastic particles in the North Atlantic developed within the OSPAR Ecological Quality Objectives (EcoQOs) (OSPAR Commission, 2008; van Franeker and The SNS Fulmar Study Group, 2013; OSPAR Commission, 2015).
-The methodology initially developed for monitoring the incidence of plastic pollution in the North Sea is now being used for the whole eastern North Atlantic and further in the western North Atlantic and the North Pacific, including observations within the Arctic region and allowing relevant comparison within and across Arctic regions.
+The stomach contents of northern fulmars have been the focus of a special project for the monitoring and assessment of plastic particles in the North Atlantic developed within the OSPAR Ecological Quality Objectives (EcoQOs) (OSPAR Commission, 2008; van Franeker and The SNS Fulmar Study Group, 2013; OSPAR Commission, 2015).
+The methodology initially developed for monitoring the incidence of plastic pollution in the North Sea is now being used for the whole eastern North Atlantic as well as the western North Atlantic and the North Pacific, including observations within the Arctic region thus allowing relevant comparisons within and across Arctic regions.
 Some of the most recent examples of such extensive comparisons are included in the works of Trevail et al., 2015a; van Franeker and Law, 2015; Avery-Gomm et al., 2017; Provencher et al., 2017; van Franeker, 2017.